riaarun25/ProblemSolvingAndOOP/README.md

 #### electronicshop.cpp
 A electronic shop has given the offer during pongal festival of 3% on every item purchase.
 The prices of the electronic items are Hp laptop is Rs.
 35000/-, HP laptop charger is Rs.
 1500/-, Hp head set is Rs.
 250/-, HP hard disk 1TB is 4000/- and HP pendrive 16GB is 800/-.
 Write a default function to calculate the total bill amount to pay for purchase in electronic shop.

+#### gardening.cpp
+A farmer does drip irrigation in his field.
+On a fine day, he plants ‘p’ plants and sows ‘s’ seeds in the field.
+The seeds are so special that they grow into plants two days.
+The farmer sows ‘s’ seed every alternate day.
+Given the number of plants he planted on the first day, the number of seeds he sows every alternate day and the value of ‘n’, write a C++ program to find the number of plants that would be in his field on nth day.

 #### policecamp.cpp
 A police camp is recruiting the trainees by measuring the parameters such as height, age and chest.
 The selection based on the following conditions: